Pronature Holistic Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Without knowing more, and based upon this fish meal’s location on the list of ingredients, we would expect to find at least a trace of ethoxyquin in this product.

-The seventh ingredient mentions peas.
+The seventh ingredient is peas.
 Peas are a quality source of carbohydrates.
 Plus (like all legumes) they’re rich in natural fiber.

 However, peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.